roksikonja/dslab_virgo_tsi/docs/README.md

 level 1.0, 1.8 and 2.0 data?
 We will examine IDL routines and rewrite them in Python if necessary, this will give us a reliable baseline.
 These routines would be implemented in the pipeline and improved.
     * Examination of data fusion methods.
 (Kalman Filters, NN?)
+    * If lower level data is our input, then we would need your results and algorithms for all consecutive levels for the purpose of reproduction of your results.

 - How to access SOHO public/private archives?
 Licence for IDL?